lumina-gov/laws/in_force/acts/economy.md

 7. The Minister of Health may maintain a list of which types of products qualify and do not qualify under the System.
 8. In order to ensure a basic quality of nutrition is met for everyone, Kilocalorie Credits are non-transferrible.
 9. The Kilocalorie Credits of minors are given to their guardian(s) by default, although they may opt to receive them themselves after they turn 13.

+### Section 8: Working Hours
+The Government shall make it a policy to support the gradual reduction of normal working hours through the advancement of autonomous industry and making investments and paying a gradually increasing basic income.
+The Government shall have a goal of reducing the average number of hours in a week by 1 hour per 5 years.
+The purpose of this program is to reduce the necessity for compulsory labor and allow people to pursue their passions, have more time for education, developing relationships, and leisure.

 ## Part 3: Currency